Mark Naley: Heritage

 Growing up, Naley had been told that his paternal grandfather was of Afghan descent.
 This was to explain away the fact that some family members had darker than usual complexions.
 Later it came to light that in fact, Naley's grandfather, Charles Gordon Naley, was Aboriginal.
 Charles had served with the Australian Army at Gallipoli.
 Wounded and shipped to England for treatment, Charles eventually married his English nurse, Cecilia.

 Football career

-Coming from Sacred Heart College, Naley joined the junior grades of South Adelaide, going on to make his league debut in 1980.
+Coming from Sacred Heart College, Naley joined the junior grades of South Adelaide and was a member of their 1979 SANFL Reserves premiership winning team before going on to make his league debut with the Panthers in 1980.
 He was a member of the State Youth Team that same year.
 While at South Adelaide, he earned All Australian selection for his performances in the 1986 and 1987 Interstate Carnivals, the latter also saw him win the Tassie Medal.
 He represented his state from 1981 to 1989, and again in 1991 and 1992.
 He also played for Colonel Light Gardens Football Club.